docs.ejabberd.im

 You just need to make sure to use MySQL version 5.6 or greater when you create your database.

-Example MySQL installation on OSX with homebrew
+MySQL on OSX with Homebrew

 For testing / development, it is common to start experimenting with MySQL with Homebrew installation.